You've probably heard someone tell you to never gut a deer near your treestand.

 Well, yes.
 Here's what we found.

 So, what do you think?
-The next time you gut a deer, will you stop dragging it a half mile away from your stand?
+The next time you're deer hunting, will you stop dragging it a half mile away from your stand?

-For a guy like me, that sounds like a winner of an idea, especially if it has no impact on the hunting area at all.
+For a guy like me, who doesn't always get great chances at mature bucks while bowhunting, that sounds like a winner of an idea, especially if it has no impact on the hunting area at all.